limitonlythesky/GearTech/README.md

 * for the zero row, we take elements from `0` to `ind`
 * for the rest of the rows (except the last one) we take starting from `a[i].size() / 2` (median) to `ind`
 * for the last row, the binary search changes to finding the index ind of the strictly greater element and starting from `ind` to `a[n - 1].size()`

 ## Errors
 Also, an `SIGABRT` error appears in about one out of ten cases.

+## Task 2 Answer
+In sports programming, we have always been told that `10^8` simple operations can be performed in `1 second`.
+Suppose filling the sieve of Eratosthenes in an optimized way, you can find all prime numbers up to `10^7`.
+So it all depends on the asymptotics of the code and the memory being filled.
+For the above problem, MergeSort in memory and time takes the sum of all `(a[i].size() * log(a[i].size())` for each vector, binary search `log(a[i].size()` also for each vector.
+With an array size of 10^5, calculations will fit into 1 second even in the worst case.